tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

 Similarly, dwa code for the general hit-miss transform can be auto-generated from an array of hit-miss Sels.
-When `prog/fhmtautogen.c` is compiled and run, it generates the dwa C code in `fhmtgen.1.c` and `fhmtgenlow.1.c`.
+When :doxyfile:`prog/fhmtautogen.c` is compiled and run, it generates the dwa C code in :doxyfile:`fhmtgen.1.c` and :doxyfile:`fhmtgenlow.1.c`.
 These files can then be compiled into the libraries or into other programs.
-Results can be checked by comparing dwa and rasterop results; e.g., `prog/fhmtauto_reg.c`.
+Results can be checked by comparing dwa and rasterop results; e.g., :doxyfile:`prog/fhmtauto_reg.c`.

 Several functions with simple parsers are provided to execute a sequence of morphological operations (plus binary rank reduction and replicative expansion).
-See `morphseq.c`.
+See :doxyfile:`morphseq.c`.

-The structuring element is represented by a simple Sel data structure defined in `morph.h`.
-We provide (at least) seven ways to generate Sels in `sel1.c`, and several simple methods to generate hit-miss Sels for pattern finding in `selgen.c`.
+The structuring element is represented by a simple Sel data structure defined in :doxyfile:`morph.h`.
+We provide (at least) seven ways to generate Sels in :doxyfile:`sel1.c`, and several simple methods to generate hit-miss Sels for pattern finding in :doxyfile:`selgen.c`.

 In use, the most common morphological Sels are separable bricks, of dimension n x m (where either n or m, but not both, is commonly 1).
 Accordingly, we provide separable morphological operations on brick Sels, using for binary both rasterops and dwa.
-Parsers are provided for a sequence of separable binary (rasterop and dwa) and grayscale brick morphological operations, in `morphseq.c`.
+Parsers are provided for a sequence of separable binary (rasterop and dwa) and grayscale brick morphological operations, in :doxyfile:`morphseq.c`.
 The main advantage in using the parsers is that you don't have to create and destroy Sels, or do any of the intermediate image bookkeeping.

 We also give composable separable brick functions for binary images, for both rasterop and dwa.
 These decompose each of the linear operations